angus-gair/MackieQuiz/attached_assets/feature_recommendations.md

 5. Learning Resources - Adds educational value

 Each feature can be implemented incrementally, starting with core functionality and expanding based on user feedback.

+Would you like any of these additional features?
+We can also make changes later.

+Add smooth transitions when scrolling between sections

+Implement collapsible header on scroll

+Add theme-aware spacing variables

+Create responsive padding adjustments for different screen sizes